truongsonghiep/journey-to-the-west/chapter-069.md

 Only then did the Great Sage walk slowly out of the palace, while the eunuchs who saw everything clearly from the side had already reported the result to the rest of the people.
 In a moment, Pilgrim walked out and he was questioned by the Tang Monk. *"I have examined the pulse,"* said Pilgrim, *"and now I have to prescribe some medicines for the illness."*

-Approaching him, the officials said, *"Just now the divine monk said that this might be the manifestation type of an illness called the „Paired Birds in Severance.‟ What does that mean?”
+Approaching him, the officials said, *"Just now the divine monk said that this might be the manifestation type of an illness called the Paired Birds in Severance.
+What does that mean?"*

 Smiling, Pilgrim said, *"There are two birds flying together, one male and one female.
 Suddenly they are separated by violent wind and rain, so that the female cannot see the male, nor can the male see the female.
 The female longs for the male and the male longs for the female.
-Is this not the „Paired Birds in Severance‟?”
+Is this not the Paired Birds in Severance?"*

 On hearing this, all the officials cried in unison, *"Bravo!
 Truly a divine monk!
-Truly a divine physician!”
+Truly a divine physician!"*

 Then the imperial physician said, *"You have already diagnosed the illness.
-What medicines would you use to cure it?”
+What medicines would you use to cure it?"*

-“No need to write a prescription,"* said Pilgrim. *"II‟ll take all the medicines you can give me."*
+*"No need to write a prescription,"* said Pilgrim. *"I'll take all the medicines you can give me."*

-“But according to a classic,"* said the physician, *"„There are eight hundred and eight flavors of medicine, and a human may have four hundred and four kinds of illness.‟ All of those illnesses cannot be found in a single person.
+*"But according to a classic,"* said the physician, *"There are eight hundred and eight flavors of medicine, and a human may have four hundred and four kinds of illness.
+All of those illnesses cannot be found in a single person.
 How could all the medicines be used?
-Why do you want everything?”
-Pilgrim replied, *"The ancients said, „Medicines are not confined to prescriptions; they are to be used as one sees fit.‟ That is why I must have all the medicines so that I can add or subtract as I see fit."* Not daring to argue any further, the physician went out of the gate of the court and sent those on duty in his bureau to go to all the pharmaceutical stores of the city and purchase three pounds of each kind of medicine, both raw and cooked, for Pilgrim to use.
-Pilgrim said, “This is not the place to prepare the proper drug.
+Why do you want everything?"*

+Pilgrim replied, *"The ancients said, Medicines are not confined to prescriptions; they are to be used as one sees fit.
+That is why I must have all the medicines so that I can add or subtract as I see fit."*

+Not daring to argue any further, the physician went out of the gate of the court and sent those on duty in his bureau to go to all the pharmaceutical stores of the city and purchase three pounds of each kind of medicine, both raw and cooked, for Pilgrim to use.
+Pilgrim said, *"This is not the place to prepare the proper drug.
 Take the medicines and the necessary drug-making utensils and send them all to the College of Interpreters.
 Let my brothers receive them for me."*

 The physician obeyed.
 Three pounds each of the eight hundred and eight flavors of medicine, along with grinders, rollers, drug mortars and pestles and the like, were sent to the college, where they were received item by item.
 Pilgrim went back up the hall to ask his master to go with him to the college so that they might prepare the drug.
 As the elder rose from his seat, a decree was issued